Lelystad Airport

 Lelystad Airport is an airport 3.5 NM south southeast of the city of Lelystad in Flevoland, Netherlands.
 It is the biggest general aviation airport in the Netherlands.
 The first flights were in 1971 and it became an official airport in 1973.
 Schiphol Group became owner of the airport in 1993.
 It is home to the aviation museum Aviodrome, which has a former KLM Boeing 747-200SUD on display.
 The airport serves Lelystad, the province of Flevoland, and Amsterdam.
-The airport is the base of AIS Airlines, although they do not operate scheduled passenger flights from Lelystad Airport.
+The airport is the base of AIS Airlines, although they do not operate scheduled passenger flights from Lelystad Airport but has plans to open commercial passenger traffic for late 2027.

 History

-Foundation and early years
+20th century: Foundation and early years

 In 1966 it was decided that the newly created Flevopolder required a central airport.
 A suitable location with room for future expansion was found to the south of Lelystad.
 The first flights from this location took place in 1971, but the site did not receive official status as an airport until 1973.

 At first Lelystad had grass taxi- and runways, but it was found that the clay could not support the traffic, as tracks started to form.
 Because of the often poor condition of the terrain, the airport suffered from frequent closures.
 To resolve this problem, in 1978 the first of the taxiways was hardened and in 1981 the runway was hardened.
 In 1991 the runway length was increased to 1250 m, to try to attract more business aircraft.

 In 1993 the Schiphol Group became the owner of the airport.
-The Aviodrome museum moved to Lelystad Airport from Schiphol in 2003.
-Because of the museum, various aviation events are held at the airport.

-Local flying school AIS Flight Academy started an airline in 2009, AIS Airlines, and is still headquartered at Lelystad Airport, although they do not operate any scheduled flights from there.